Stanley Bacon

-Stanley Vivian Bacon (13 August 1885 – 13 October 1952) was a British sport wrestler who competed in the 1908 Summer Olympics, 1912 Summer Olympics and the 1920 Summer Olympics.
+Stanley Vivian Bacon (13 August 1885 – 13 October 1952) was a British amateur wrestler who competed in the 1908 Summer Olympics, 1912 Summer Olympics and the 1920 Summer Olympics.
 He lived for many years in the Stamford Hill section of London.

+Biography

+Born in Camberwell, three of his brothers of Edgar Bacon, Ernest Bacon and Cecil Bacon would all become British wrestling champions.
 As a child, many of his friends and classmates were Jewish.
 This led to him being sensitive to antisemitism and sympathetic to Jewish refugees throughout his life.

 In 1908 he won the Olympic gold medal in the freestyle middleweight class.
 He also competed in the Greco-Roman middleweight competition but was eliminated in the first round.
 Bacon moved to Kenya in autumn 1909 and returned to England in January 1912.
 He competed for the British olympic team again in 1912, but he was eliminated in the second round of the Greco-Roman middleweight event at the 1912 Summer Olympics.
 In 1920 he was eliminated in the second round of the freestyle middleweight competition.

+Bacon was a five-times middleweight winner of the British Wrestling Championships in 1911, 1912, 1913, 1924 and 1925.

 From 1921 to 1922 Bacon was an advisor to the Olympic committee of the Second Polish Republic and Czechoslovakia.
 Several of the wrestlers he trained competed for Czechoslovakia at the 1924 Summer Olympics.
 He also served as an advisor to Wacław Okulicz-Kozaryn who competed for Poland at the 1924 Summer Olympics.